projectcalico/calico/docs/source/etcd-architecture.rst

 Felix is the most important component in the Calico network: without it, no network programming can be achieved.
-It is a daemon that runs on every machine that provides endpoints: that means on nodes that host containers or VMs in most cases.
+It is a daemon that runs on every machine that provides endpoints: in most cases that means on nodes that host containers or VMs.

 Depending on the specific orchestrator environment, Felix is responsible for some or all of the following tasks: